-Dual Nationals: Upon entering and/or departing Bolivia, U.S./Bolivian citizens may be required to show a valid Bolivian identity document, such as Bolivian cedula de identidad, upon entering and exiting Bolivia.
-Please note that the name on the Bolivian identity document should be the same name as it appears in the U.S. passport.
+Dual Nationality: Upon entering Bolivia, U.S.-Bolivian citizens may be required to show a valid Bolivian identity document, such as Bolivian carnet de identidad.

 In order to take a pet to the United States you will need to obtain a rabies and health certificate from your veterinarian.
 You will then need to take this certificate to the Jefatura Nacional de Sanidad Animal at Servicio Nacional de Sanidad Agropecuaria e Inocuidad Alimentaria (SENASAG).

 SENASAG will issue a document called “Certificado Zoosanitario para Animales de Compañía”.
 Present this document to Bolivian and U.S. Customs authorities.

 If you wish to travel with any other pet than dogs or cats, you should visit the U.S. Customs website: http://www.cbp.gov/.